OceanOutcomes/ocean-outcomes/news/_posts/2021-11-19-international-year-of-fisheries-and-aquaculture-iyafa-launch.md

 ---
 layout: news
-title: Official Launch Event of IYAFA-2022
+title: Official Launch of IYAFA 2022
 date: 2021-11-19
 teaser-text: The United Nations General Assembly has declared 2022 the International Year of Artisanal Fisheries and Aquaculture (IYAFA 2022).
 IYAFA 2022 is an opportunity to showcase the potential and diversity of small-scale artisanal fisheries and aquaculture.
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/international-year-of-fisheries-and-aquaculture-iyafa-launch-hero.jpg